Changhao21/change_analysis/README.md

-# This is a summary of all my work
+# This is the summary of all my work

 If you find our work is helpful, welcome to cite it.

+If you have any questions or find we have any omission, please contact us.

-We greatly appreciate the contribution of related work mentioned below !
+We greatly appreciate the contribution of related work mentioned below.

 ## 1、Binary Change Detection